ansible/community-docs/contributor_path.rst

   You do NOT have to be a programmer to become a steering committee member.

-The steering committee member status reflects the highest level of trust which allows contributors to lead the project through making very important `decisions <https://github.com/ansible-community/community-topics/issues>`_ of the Ansible project scope.
+The `Steering Committee <https://github.com/ansible/community-docs/blob/main/ansible_community_steering_committee.rst>`_ member status reflects the highest level of trust which allows contributors to lead the project through making very important `decisions <https://github.com/ansible-community/community-topics/issues>`_ of the Ansible project scope.

-The committee members are the community leaders who shape the project's future and the future of automation in the IT world in general.
+The Committee members are the community leaders who shape the project's future and the future of automation in the IT world in general.

-For more information about the steering committee, its mission, responsibilities, members, agenda, and meeting schedule, refer to the `Steering committee declaration <https://hackmd.io/nAHJNmBbSYm90KZM1RPK6w>`_.
+For more information about the Committee, its mission, responsibilities, members, agenda, and meeting schedule, refer to the `Steering Committee guidelines <https://github.com/ansible/community-docs/blob/main/ansible_community_steering_committee.rst>`_.

-To reach the status, as the current committee members did before getting it, along with the things mentioned in this document before:
+To reach the status, as the current Committee members did before getting it, along with the things mentioned in this document before:

-- Become a regular attendee in the `community meetings <https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_.
-- Track the `community topics <https://github.com/ansible-community/community-topics/issues>`_.
+- Subscribe to and track the `Community Topics <https://github.com/ansible-community/community-topics/issues>`_.
-- Try to think out and give a good judgement on the topics in comments and during the meetings.
+- Try to think out and give a good judgment on the topics in comments.
 - Vote on the topics.
-Even if only members votes are counted to make final decisions, your voice is very important and appreciated for the committee.
+Even if only Committee members votes are counted to make final decisions, your voice is very important and appreciated for the Committee.
 - Feel free to propose your topics.
+- Regular presence at the `Community meetings <https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_ would be a plus (though it is **NOT** a requirement).

-Good judgement and regularity is all that you need.
+Good judgment and regularity is all that you need.

-If you have any questions, feel free to reach out to the current members directly in the ``ansible-community`` `Libera.Chat IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels>`_.
+If you have any questions, feel free to reach out to the current members directly in the ``ansible-community`` `Matrix/Libera.Chat IRC <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ channel.